 - The general economic climate

 - Interest rates and financing costs

-- Government policy
+- Government policy.

-The alterations to the PWLB borrowing criteria have prevented further investment for yield at this time and therefore unless regeneration opportunities are discovered and acquired within the Borough no further investment will take place.
-This is a risk in respect to further diversification of the income stream.
+It is not possible to borrow for yield, so unless regeneration opportunities are discovered and acquired within the Borough no further investment will take place, beyond what is in the capital programme.
+This is a risk in respect of further diversification of the income stream.